What To Do on A Solo Day Trip to Alexandria, Egypt!

 Some buses offer services between Cairo and Alexandria (vice versa).

-Check out the best rates for Cairo to Alexandria bus schedule online below
+Check out the best rates for Cairo to Alexandria (vice versa) bus schedule online here

 There are also minivans that offer quick service between Cairo (outside Ramses Station) and Alexandria.
 But they can be noisy, packed and dangerous–in terms of driving.